-- Cheating - Submitting an assignment/essay written by someone else (downloading an essay from a website, having someone else complete one's assignment, or copying or using work, including homework done by another student - Quoting or paraphrasing material without citing the source of that material - Copying and pasting from the Internet or electronic sites without citing the source
+- Cheating - Submitting an assignment/essay written by someone else (downloading an essay from a website, having someone else complete one's assignment, or copying or using work, including homework done by another student) - Quoting or paraphrasing material without citing the source of that material - Copying and pasting from the Internet or electronic sites without citing the source

-Consequences of Academic Dishonesty:
+Consequences of Academic Dishonesty (at the discretion of Admin):

-- For tests-Student will be given a grade of zero and will be required to rewrite the test.
-They will receive 50% of the value of their scored mark on the new test. - For assignments-Student will either be required to redo the assignment or complete a new assignment at the discretion of the teacher - Student will lose incentive in all classes for the current semester
+- ◆ For tests-Student will be given a grade of zero and will be required to rewrite the test.
+They will receive 50% of the value of their scored mark on the new test. - For assignments-Student will either be required to redo the assignment or complete a new assignment at the discretion of the teacher - Student will lose incentive and/or recommend in all classes for the current semester